Linda McClain: Sex equality

-McClain has also advocated that governments look beyond marriage and the traditional nuclear family structure when devising programs to help families, so that all types of families' needs are recognized and considered important.
-This contributes to sex equality by legitimizing family arrangements outside of the traditional male head of household and female caretaker model.
+McClain has also advocated that governments look beyond marriage and the traditional nuclear family structure when devising programs to help families so that all types of families' needs are recognized and considered important.

-McClain has likened the female body to a castle or sanctuary entitled to the utmost privacy protections extended to the home under tort law with the hope of legally protecting women's sexual autonomy and freedom from physical violence.
+McClain has likened the female body to a castle or sanctuary entitled to the utmost privacy protections extended to the home under tort law arguing for increased legal protections for women's sexual autonomy and safety.
 She has been critical of marital rape exemptions because they disregard women's autonomy, and has not found that husbands' privacy rights justify the exemption or prevent their prosecution for domestic violence.